Ionian school (philosophy)

-The Ionian school of Pre-Socratic philosophy was centred in Miletus, Ionia in the 6th century B.C.
-Miletus and its environment was a thriving mercantile melting pot of current ideas of the time.
-The Ionian School included such thinkers as Thales, Anaximander, Anaximenes, Heraclitus, Anaxagoras, and Archelaus.
-The collective affinity of this group was first acknowledged by Aristotle who called them physiologoi (φυσιολόγοι), meaning 'those who discoursed on nature'.
-The classification can be traced to the second-century historian of philosophy Sotion.
-They are sometimes referred to as cosmologists, since they were largely physicalists who tried to explain the nature of matter.
+The Ionian school of pre-Socratic philosophy refers to Ancient Greek philosophers, or a school of thought, in Ionia in the 6th century BC, the first in the Western tradition.

+The Ionian school included such thinkers as Thales, Anaximander, Anaximenes, Heraclitus, Anaxagoras, and Archelaus.
+This classification can be traced to the doxographer Sotion.
+The doxographer Diogenes Laërtius divides pre-Socratic philosophy into the Ionian and Italian school.
+The collective affinity of the Ionians was first acknowledged by Aristotle who called them physiologoi (φυσιολόγοι), or natural philosophers.
+They are sometimes referred to as cosmologists, since they studied stars and maths, gave cosmogonies and were largely physicalists who tried to explain the nature of matter.